-Litzinger & Osif Theory of Learning Styles
+Litzinger/Osif LS Theory

-Litzinger & Osif (1992, 73) chose to look at learning styles in a different light and describe learning styles as "the different ways in which children and adults think and learn."
-They see that each of us develops a preferred and consistent set of behaviors or approaches to learning.
+Litzinger & Osif (1992, 73) chose to look at LS in differently and describe LS as "the different ways in which children and adults think and learn."
+They see that each develops a preferred and consistent set of behaviors or approaches to learning.
 They break the learning process into three segments: